William Tell (aerial gunnery competition)

-The very first competition was held in 1949 at a test airfield outside of Las Vegas, NV, now called Nellis AFB.
-The winners of this first competition was the 332nd Fighter group and consisted of Capt.
+The first competition was held in 1949 at a test airfield outside of Las Vegas, NV, now called Nellis AFB.
+The winner was the 332nd Fighter group of Capt.
 Alva Temple, Lt.
 Col James Harvey III, Lt.
 Col. Harry Stewart, and alternate 1st Lt.
 Halbert Alexander.
+Post-Cold War budget cuts ended William Tell after 1996, although a commemorative 50th anniversary competition was held in 2004.
+After a 19-year hiatus, William Tell returned in 2023 with nine teams: three F-22 Raptor teams, three F-35 Lightning II teams, and three F-15 Eagle teams; the overall winner of 2023 was the 1st Fighter Wing flying the F-22.